mbrandonw/mbrandonw.github.io/_posts/2017-06-23-rendering-html-dsl.md

 ## Conclusion

 Hopefully this rendering exercise will convince you that work with an EDSL can be very straightforward.
 Getting comfortable with making transformations to the `Node` type is the first step towards unlocking all types of hidden compositions lurking in the shadows!
+You can find a playground with all of this code <a href="/assets/html-dsl/html-dsl-pt2.playground.zip">here</a>.

 ## Exercises